"No thief dey here": Stonebwoy performs at UG, shades Shatta Wale on stage

 Stonebwoy shades Shatta Wale

-Stonebwoy delivered a stellar performance befitting his first stage appearance after winning seven awards at this year's TGMAs, including the ultimate Artiste of the Year category.
+Stonebwoy delivered a stellar performance befitting his first stage appearance after winning seven awards at this year's TGMAs, including the ultimate Artiste of the Year award.

+Stonebwoy's wife slays in a decent outfit to his private dinner party after trending with her TGMA outfit

-"There's no thief in Liman.
+"There's no thief in Limann.
 Put up your phones.
 There's no thief artiste.
-There's no thief guy in Liman."
+There's no thief guy in Limann."

 Stonebwoy is yet to respond to the allegations from the camp of Shatta Wale.